bartix1bartek/Arduino-car-kit/README.md

+DON'T PRINT THIS!!!
 I doing it for the first time the code is not one of the best

 PARTS:
 Micro servo sg90